 When it comes to evaluating the performance of your company, you need to generate quality data and know how to make sense of it.
 It’s easier than ever to generate data, but the amount of data can sometimes be overwhelming.

 This is where your KPI’s, your Key Performance Indicators, come into play.
-When your leaders agree on what you will value, those indicators help you to filter and analyze the data you have generated.
+When your leaders agree on what you will value, those indicators help you to filter and analyse the data you have generated.
 The only question is, which KPI’s are good and which ones are bad?

 On today’s episode you’ll hear: